 Good question.
 Since we now have our laser firmware merged into the main branch, many machine builders are either deciding to put the new version pre-loaded on the machine or already are shipping with the new 1.1 laser GRBL version.
 Shapeoko 3 machines will soon ship already with this version installed, so you can just skip to the example section of this post.
 The easy way to check the version on start up in the console window.
 There are tons of different sender programs, but most of them will show the version on startup.
 Here is an example using Universal G Code Sender:

 In this case, we already have the laser version installed.
 If your version is lower than 1.1, then you need to upgrade.
 We will now go over how to do this.

 Which version do I need?

-There are three different versions of GRBL for lasers right now.
-Our old 0.9g J Tech version, the new 1.1f version on the main GRBL website, and a separate 1.0 version that specifically works with the Inventables X Carve and Easel.
-We don’t recommend using the J Tech 0.9g version anymore, because it has been merged into the new 1.1f version on the main branch has more functionality.
-So, if you don’t already have it on your machine, download the 1.1f version in most cases because it is the newest, best, and has the most features to use with your laser.
-If you really want to use Easel, then follow the instructions on downloading the newest drivers to work with it.
+There are two different versions of GRBL for lasers right now.
+Our old 0.9g J Tech version and the new 1.1f version on the main GRBL website.
+We don’t recommend using the J Tech 0.9g version anymore, because it has been merged into the new 1.1f version on the main branch and has more functionality.
+So, if you don’t already have it on your machine, download the 1.1f version because it is the newest, best, and has the most features to use with your laser.
+If you want to also use Easel, then follow the instructions on downloading the newest drivers to work with it.